-In this chapter and in Chapter 12 "The Transfer of Real Estate by Sale" and Chapter 13 "Landlord and Tenant Law", we focus on regulation of land use and the environment (see Figure 11.1 "Chapter Overview").
+In this chapter we focus on regulation of land use and the environment (see Figure 14.1 "Chapter Overview").
 We divide our discussion of the nature of real estate into three major categories: (1) estates; (2) rights that are incidental to the possession and ownership of land-for example, the right to air, water, and minerals; and (3) easements-the rights in lands of others.

-11.1 Estates
+14.1 Estates